In this article we have reviewed what is Perfect Forward Secrecy and how it works. Here we will discuss the way to check if your server supports FS.

-You can easily detect whether the FS is supported by the server with your browser.
+You can easily detect whether FS is supported by a server with your browser.

-We have learnt that only DHE and ECDHE key exchanges provide the Forward Secrecy, so let’s take a look at a few examples of how that would look:
+We have learned that only DHE and ECDHE key exchanges provide FS, so let's take a look at a few examples of how that would look:

-In this example we can see that our connection to Namecheap is secured using the RSA algorithm (AES_128_GCM) for the authentication purposes only, while the session key generation relies on ECDHE key exchange mechanism.
+This example shows that our connection to Namecheap is secured using the AES_128_GCM encryption algorithm, while the session key generation relies on the ECDHE key exchange mechanism.

-For Mozilla Firefox, the check is performed in exactly the same way:
+For Mozilla Firefox, you can check in a similar way: